dgraham/json-stream/README.md

 end
 ```

-Notice how the parser accepts chunks of the JSON document and parses up
+The parser accepts chunks of the JSON document and parses up to the end of the
-to the end of the available buffer.
-Passing in more data resumes the
+available buffer.
+Passing in more data resumes the parse from the prior state.
-parse from the prior state.
-When an interesting state change happens, the
+When an interesting state change happens, the parser notifies all registered
-parser notifies all registered callback procs of the event.
+callback procs of the event.

 The event callback is where we can do interesting data filtering and passing
 to other processes.
 The above example simply prints state changes, but
-imagine the callbacks looking for an array named "rows" and processing sets
+imagine the callbacks looking for an array named `rows` and processing sets
 of these row objects in small batches.
 Millions of rows, streaming over the
 network, can be processed in constant memory space this way.